Noaemien/ada-template-website/analysis.md

 - Successful continuation after backtracking.
 - Penalties associated with dead-end behavior due to the lack of encouragement to continue.

-Here are the leaders in each category of most appearance, continuation after backtrack and dead end penalties.
+Here are the leaders in each category of most appearances, continuation after backtracking, and dead-end penalties.

 <div style="width:100%;">
   <iframe